julienlargetpiet/edm1/README.md

 # `unique_pos`

 unique_pos
- Allow to find indexes of the unique values from a vector.

 ## Description

-unique_pos
 Allow to find indexes of the unique values from a vector.

 ## Usage